nadhirahrafidz/db_cw/README.md

 3. phpmyadmin

 - You don't need to manually download these images from Docker Hub, the docker-compose file will automatically do that for you
-- The PHP-apache webserver & phpmyadmin has been linked to the mySQL container
+- The PHP-apache webserver container & phpmyadmin container have been linked to the mySQL container
-- The webserver's files (eg. HTML files) are located in ./LAMPcontainer/data:/var/www/html
+- The webserver's files (eg. HTML files) are located in _./LAMPcontainer/data:/var/www/html_ .
+You can see an index.html file already in there.

 ### Getting Started:
-1. Clone this repo in local directory
+1. Clone this repo in your local directory
 2. Open terminal in the 'db_cw' folder
 3. Make sure Docker is running
 4. Run _sudo docker-compose up_